MPLew-is/github-projects-webhook-receiver/ReadMe.md

 ### GitHub ###

 1. [Create a GitHub App](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app) in your account (alternatively use an existing app you have already created)
-	- The only values you need to fill in is the app name and URL (which can be your GitHub profile URL), and you can uncheck `Active` under `Webhook`
+	- The only values you need to fill in are the app name and URL (which can be your GitHub profile URL), and you can uncheck `Active` under `Webhook` (you'll come back and fill this in once you have a URL)
 	- Under `Repository permissions`, then `Issues`, grant `Read-only` permissions
 	- Under `Organization permissions`, then `Projects`, grant `Read-only` permissions
 2. After successful creation, copy the `App ID` value and replace the example value for the key `appId` in `Secrets/github-credentials.json`